etalab/transport-site/learning_track.md

 ### Debug the GTFS validator locally

-* Make sure to have Rust Analyzer installed
+* Make sure to have [Rust Analyzer](https://github.com/rust-analyzer/rust-analyzer) installed
-* Install the [CodeLLDB extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) to help with debugging
+* If you use [VSCode](https://code.visualstudio.com), install the [CodeLLDB extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) to help with debugging
 * Run "Debug unit tests in library 'validator'"
 * Add a breakpoint and verify that it is effective
 * Read [this article](https://khalid-salad.medium.com/plp-rust-agjks-395d1d870432) for more information